LettsE/ToddlerMachineLearning/README.md

 ### Can anyone use the models and Little Movers Activity Analysis?
-Yes, anyone can use both the models (using sample code provided) and the Little Movers Activity Analysis tool provided that they agree to and follow the copyright and Terms of Use and that they cite the paper associated with the models.
+Yes, anyone can use both the models (using sample code provided) and the Letts Little Movers Activity Analysis tool provided that they agree to and follow the copyright and Terms of Use (See [LICENSE](https://github.com/LettsE/ToddlerMachineLearning/blob/main/LICENSE)) and that they cite the paper associated with the models.

 ### How do I cite using these models?
 Please cite any use of our models and Little Movers Activity Analysis by citing the originating publication: Elyse Letts, Sara King-Dowling, Natascja Di Cristofaro, Patricia Tucker, John Cairney, Dylan Kobsar, Brian W. Timmons, Joyce Obeid.
-(2025) Development and accuracy of a novel machine learning model to detect toddlers’ physical activity and sedentary time using accelerometers: Little Movers Activity Analysis. *medRxiv.* LINK
+(2025) Development and accuracy of a novel machine learning model to detect toddlers’ physical activity and sedentary time using accelerometers: Little Movers Activity Analysis. *medRxiv.* https://doi.org/10.1101/2025.04.24.25326266

 # How to run Little Movers Activity Analysis from the code